CTCaer/hekate/README.md

 | '0x98' ums[1]           | When `Run UMS` is set, it will launch the selected UMS.
 0: SD, 1: eMMC BOOT0, 2: eMMC BOOT1, 3: eMMC GPP, 4: emuMMC BOOT0, 5: emuMMC BOOT1, 6: emuMMC GPP,  |
 | '0x98' id[8]            | When `Boot from ID` is set, it will search all inis automatically and find the boot entry with that id and boot it.
 Must be NULL terminated. |
 | '0xA0' emummc_path[120] | When `Boot to emuMMC` is set, it will override the current emuMMC (boot entry or emummc.ini).
 Must be NULL terminated. |

-If the main .ini is not found, it is created on the first hekate boot and only has the `[config]` entry.

 ### Nyx Configuration keys/values (nyx.ini):